colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 //   created_at: string (ISO timestamp),
 //   likes_count: number,      // REQUIRED for ProfileCard analytics
 //   comments_count: number,   // REQUIRED for ProfileCard analytics
-//   shares_count: number      // REQUIRED for ProfileCard analytics
+//   shares_count: number,     // REQUIRED for ProfileCard analytics
+//   is_liked: boolean         // Has current user liked this post?
 // }
 //
 // IMPORTANT: Engagement fields are used by Pablo's ProfileCard.jsx: